Jeff Ledbetter: Early life and education

 After being drafted by the New York Yankees in the 22nd round during the 1978 Major League Baseball draft out of Largo High School, Ledbetter planned to decline the offer and attend college.

 In season records, Ledbetter had the most RBIs for Florida State with 95 in 1981 and 124 in 1982.
-He was also was the college's 1982 batting average season leader with a .381 average.
+He was also the college's 1982 batting average season leader with a .381 average.
 For almost 40 years, Ledbetter has held multiple career records for Florida State with 97 home runs, 346 RBIs, and 704 total bases.
 As an NCAA Division I college baseball player, Ledbetter led the 1982 season with 273 total bases.
 In home runs, LedBetter set records in 1982 with 42 season home runs and 97 career home runs.

 He held both Division I home run records for three years until they were broken by Pete Incaviglia in 1985.
 Alternatively, Ledbetter continued to retain a three decade NCAA Division I career record in 2019 with 346 RBIs.
 In 1980, he played collegiate summer baseball with the Hyannis Mets of the Cape Cod Baseball League and was named a league all-star.